ClaudioBotelhOSB/Outdated-and-Esoteric_ProgrammingLanguages/README.md

 # Outdated-and-Esoteric_ProgrammingLanguages
-Playing around with outdated or esoteric programming languages
+Playing around with outdated and esoteric programming languages.